 Don’t get me wrong, not everyone caught on quickly or enjoyed the process, but overall, the idea of “marking up the text” made a HUGE difference and improved comprehension.
 When my students annotate, they become part of the text.
 Some of my students have the ability to just READ and comprehend, but the majority of my students need to JOT down their thinking to effectively comprehend text.
 Becoming a better reader takes work!
 Better yet…

 Because standardized tests exist, and students must tackle various reading selections/passages that they are not always enthusiastic about, I came up with the acronym FRUIT.
-“FRUIT” helps my students grasp the steps of CLOSE or annotated reading when they need to navigate a passage that is a bit tricky to connect with and they have questions to answer or complete…
+“FRUIT” helps my students grasp the steps of close reading.
+It helps them navigate a passage that might be tricky to connect with, but one they need to answer comprehension questions about.

 If you are struggling to reach your readers, I urge you to grab Strategies That Work and let your students get to work engaging with the texts they are reading.
 It has made such an impact on MY students and I am truly hopeful for your struggling readers, as well.